Make Invisible Assumptions Visible Before They Become Consequences

 Visibility after the fact

-Monitoring, alerts, audit trails, dashboards, reports, and incident review can explain what happened after execution has already entered the real world.
+Monitoring, dashboards, reports, audits, and incident reviews often explain what happened only after execution or commitment has already entered the real world.

-VaultMind evaluates authority, scope, timing, context, risk, continuity, and evidence before an action becomes operational consequence.
+VaultMind evaluates authority, scope, timing, assumptions, evidence, alternatives, risk, recoverability, and replayability before consequence commits.

 A Governance Layer for Machine-Speed Consequence